 our exclusive events have aided in creating lasting, supportive peer networks across the region. our younger members have been able to speak to some of the first female first responders in the region, hear their stories, and learn from their experiences. sometimes you just need a few laughs with a peer who understands your world.

-The recruitment committee is led by the current NAWP president, Jessica swanson
+The Events & Training committee is led by the current NAWP

 it's no secret that the first responder community tend to care for others before themselves.
 But who cares for the caretakers? the nawp has created fitness programs and competitions which encourage and promote healthy habits for first responders. we promote self-care, self-responsibility, and an active lifestyle. we recognize that our jobs are not our lives.
 While we want successful careers for all our members, we strive for healthy, balanced lives.